emraher/homebrew-cask-upgrade/README.md

                           before checking outdated apps.
     -y, --yes             Update all outdated apps; answer yes to updating packages.
     -q, --quiet           Do not show information about installed apps or current options.
+        --list            Show only a list of upgradable casks.
 ```

 Display usage instructions: